ryanrolds/screeps-bot-choreographer/README.md

 - [x] Migrate creep roles to behavior tree
 - [x] Storage construction triggers Distributors and prioritized Storage usage
 - [ ] Attack flag
-- [ ] Refactor movement and storage selection
+- [ ] Refactor movement and storage selection (more hauling with fewer Distributors)
+- [ ] Track time between end and start of spawns and increase/decrease min energy (Spawn Time Governor)
 - [ ] Auto-defence of owned rooms
 - [ ] Scale number of repairers based on repair/decay rate for the room
 - [ ] Scale number of builders based on number of construction sites in room